kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

     - What evidence do I need to collect in order to evaluate my success?
     - How will I collect this evidence?

-By the end of the planning stage, you should have a strong sense of why what you are learning is important to you, what you wnat to accomplish, how far your current abilities are from that goal, how you plan to close the gap, and how you will know when the gap is closed.
+By the end of the planning stage, you should have a strong sense of why what you are learning is important to you, what you want to accomplish, how far your current abilities are from that goal, how you plan to close the gap, and how you will know when the gap is closed.
 You have essentially created the map for your learning, which you can use to drive the rest of the process.

 ![Map](./map.jpeg)

-###Monitoring
+### Monitoring

 - **09. HOW DO I KNOW MY LEARNING IS PROGRESSING SUCCESSFULLY?
 (QUESTIONS TO ASK DURING LEARNING)**
     - What evidence do I need to collect in order to evaluate my progress